ColterLichti/IndexedDBasyncEZ/README.md

 // Store them by id
 schema.setStore('Elements', {keyPath:'id'});

-// Store definitions can be accessed with .stores.<StoreName>
+// Store definitions are like handles and can be accessed with .stores.<StoreName>
-// This is like a handle for the recently defined Files store
+// Use these handles later to access the stores they correspond to in the database
-// Use these handles later to access the stores they correspond to in the database schema.stores.Files
+// This is a handle for the recently defined Files store schema.stores.Files
 ```